 What is ADHD?

 Not being able to focus makes life difficult.
-You may find yourself easily distracted and unable to complete daily tasks such as chores, schoolwork, and work projects.
-Or struggling to focus on the right things.
-This feeling is absolutely frustrating and can interfere with your academics, relationships, and overall enjoyment of life.
+You may find yourself easily distracted.
+Or unable to complete daily tasks such as chores, schoolwork, and work projects.
+You may be struggling to focus on the right things.
+This feeling is absolutely frustrating.
+Furthermore, it can interfere with school, work, relationships, and overall enjoyment of life.

-While most people may have trouble focusing when they’re really bored or anxious, people living with ADHD have trouble focusing most of the time — even when they are feeling ok in other areas.
+Most people may have trouble focusing when they’re really bored or anxious.
+But people living with ADHD have trouble focusing most of the time—even when they are feeling ok in other areas.

 Symptoms of ADHD